-The best Ultrabook right now is the Dell XPS 13, which has a sleek design, fast performance and a gorgeous display.
-If you don't want to spend so much fast, consider the Envy 13 — an $800 laptop that offers just about everything the Dell delivers.
+The best thin and lightweight laptop right now is the Dell XPS 13, which has a sleek design, fast performance and a gorgeous display.
+If you don't want to spend so much fast, consider the Envy 13 (or Envy x360) — an $800 laptop that offers just about everything the Dell delivers.
 And macOS users really only have one choice: the MacBook Air.
-Yes, the MacBook Pro is great, but it's a bit heftier than what we consider an Ultrabook.

 If you need a work machine, see our best business laptops rankings.
 Or if you're a student, we've put together a list of the best laptops for college.
 It's also worth checking out our best 13-inch laptops page as most of those listed below fall into this category.